Lloyd Godman - CURRICULUM VITAE - © Lloyd Godman

 working on Carbon Obscura - 2007 photo - Silvi Glattauer

-Lloyd has an MFA from RMIT University Melbourne (1999) and has had over 45 solo exhibitions and been included in more than 250 group exhibitions.
+Lloyd is an ecological artist and has an MFA from RMIT University Melbourne (1999).
+He has had over 45 solo exhibitions and been included in more than 250 group exhibitions.
 He established and was head of the photo section at the School of Art Otago Polytechnic New Zealand for 20 years before moving to Melbourne.
 He instigated and helped organize several major arts events including:

 • Photographs 86: 30 exhibitions of photography, 3 workshops and 7 lectures on photography in Dunedin during a 4 week period.